gvsh/gvsh.github.io/_posts/2020-07-03-misconceptions_about_p_values.md

 ## Neyman-Pearson Theory

-The main contribution of Neyman-Pearson hypothesis testing framework (they named it to distinguish it from the inductive approach of Fisher’s significance testing) is the introduction of the
+The main contribution of Neyman-Pearson hypothesis testing framework (they named it to distinguish it from the inductive approach of Fisher’s significance testing) is the introduction of

-    probabilities of committing two kinds of errors, false rejection (Type I error), called {\alpha}, and false acceptance (Type II error), called $\beta$, of the null hypothesis. power of a statistical test.
+- the probabilities of committing two kinds of errors, false rejection (Type I error), called $\alpha$, and false acceptance (Type II error), called $\beta$, of the null hypothesis.
+- power of a statistical test.
 It is defined as the probability of rejecting a false null hypothesis.
 It is equal to $1 - \beta$.

 Fisher’s theory relied on the rejection of null hypothesis based on the data, assuming null hypothesis to be true.
 In contrast, the Neyman-Pearson approach provides rules to make decisions to choose the between the two hypothesis.